Doron Mendels: Zweierlei Diaspora. Zur Spaltung der antiken jüdischen Welt

 This book that Mendels wrote in conjunction with Arye Edrei, a professor of Jewish law at Tel Aviv University, and is published in German by Vandenhoek& Ruprecht in Goettingen, Germany, argues that contrary to the accepted scholarly view, the Rabbis in the first centuries of the common era, did not have control or authority over the western Greek-speaking (and subsequently Latin speaking) Jewish diaspora.
 Neither the Rabbis nor other people cared to translate the rabbinic corpus into Greek or Latin (perhaps of the simple reason that it was kept oral for centuries).
-Hence the Jews in Asia Minor, Greece, the Aegean Islands, Italy, France, Spain, and Egypt, who were Greek speaking, were almost completely cut off from rabbinic Judaism that functioned in the Land of Israel and Babylonia because they had no common language of communication.
+Hence the Jews in Asia Minor, Greece, the Aegean Islands, Italy, France, Spain, and Egypt, who were Greek-speaking, were almost completely cut off from rabbinic Judaism that functioned in the Land of Israel and Babylonia because they had no common language of communication.
 As a result of this gap, two types of Jews were created – those who accepted rabbinic literature and all that it implies, and those in the west who remained biblical Jews without the oral law that developed in the east.
-Also the eastern Jews (i.e. in the Land of Israel and eastward in the direction of Babylonia) who did not accept the Rabbis had the potential to accept them (because they knew Aramaic and Hebrew, in contrast to the western Jews who practically could not communicate because they lacked the knowledge of these languages).
+Also, the eastern Jews (i.e., in the Land of Israel and eastward in the direction of Babylonia) who did not accept the Rabbis had the potential to accept them (because they knew Aramaic and Hebrew, in contrast to the western Jews who practically could not communicate because they lacked the knowledge of these languages).
 Rabbinic literature, such as the Mishnah, the Talmud and the Midrashim, penetrated into Western Europe only in the 8th and 9th centuries.
 At that point, the intensive familiarity of the Jews with this literature began.
 By that point, many of the Jews of Europe had been wiped out, and a not insignificant portion had converted to Christianity.
 But the remainder of Jews accepted the corpus which was by then written down.

 Why Did Paul Go West?
 Jewish Historical Narrative and Thought

 The book addresses the topic of the authority of texts and their transmission, as well as different strategies of narration in ancient texts.
-The book also provides extensive treatment of issues such as linearity, temporality and simultaneity of historical texts, whilst working to examine four core themes.
+The book also provides an extensive treatment of issues such as linearity, temporality, and simultaneity in historical texts, while examining four core themes.
 First, the narrator and his strategies in the historiography of the Hellenistic period.
 Secondly, Jewish historical thought as expressed in the 1 Book of Maccabees.
-Thirdly, issues of Hellenization in Palestine – power, honor, peace, gifting, etiquette in general, sovereignty and political theology and their presentation in the main narrative of the Hasmonean period, the 1 Book of Maccabees.
+Thirdly, issues of Hellenization in Palestine – power, honor, peace, gifting, etiquette in general, sovereignty, and political theology and their presentation in the main narrative of the Hasmonean period, the 1 Book of Maccabees.
 Finally, the issue of public memory also gets a significant place in the discussions in the various chapters of the book.